readium/lcp-specs/notes/lcp-key-retrieval.md

 *Passphrase Hash*

-A value obtained by hashing a User Passphrase using the algorithm defined in the specific Encryption Profile referenced in a License Document.
+Value obtained by hashing a User Passphrase using the algorithm defined in the specific Encryption Profile referenced in a License Document.

+*Personal Bookshelf*

+List of publications an authentified User has already acquired.

 *Protected Publication*

-A Publication that has been protected according to the Readium LCP specification.
+Publication that has been protected according to the Readium LCP specification.

 *Provider*

-An entity that delivers License Documents and Protected Publications to Users.
+Entity that delivers License Documents and Protected Publications to Users.

 *User*

-An individual that consumes a Publication using a Reading System.
+Individual that consumes a Publication using a Reading System.

 *User Key*

-The result of a transform applied to a User Passphrase, used to decrypt the Content Key and selected user information fields contained in a License Document.
+Result of a transform applied to a User Passphrase, used to decrypt the Content Key and selected user information fields contained in a License Document.

 *User Passphrase*

-A string of text entered by the user and used to generate the User Key.
+String of text entered by the user and used to generate the User Key.

 ## Conformance Statements